gadhra/career/README.md

 ## WIRED

+* Spearheaded the Pangea Project, consolidating 17 disparate blogs into one to eliminate a fascinating amount of technical debt.
+Read my [post-mortem memo](https://github.com/gadhra/career/blob/master/pangea_memo.md) for more information.
 * Managed website running on Wordpress core, receiving ~24m unique visitors and serving up ~100m pageviews / month.
-Spearheaded the Pangea Project, consolidating 17 disparate blogs into one to eliminate extreme technical debt built up over the last 20 years.
+* Helped to architect and develop the Station to Station website - a fully immersive website in the vein of the NY Times "Snow Fall".
+This was the first site of its type on wired.com
 * Tripled size of web team.
 Managed  frontend developers, backend developers, and project managers.
 Mentored junior and senior developers.
-Introduced Agile development methodologies and bug / enhancement prioritization and tracking.
-Built full development environment, including the implementation of vagrant virtual machines, Grunt, and Jenkins
+* Introduced Agile development methodologies and bug / enhancement prioritization and tracking.
+* Built full development environment, including the implementation of vagrant virtual machines, Grunt, and Jenkins
 * Worked closely with Editor in Chief (online), Director of Product Management, and GM of Sales to implement strategic technologies to support both ad sales and world-class editorial content.
 Worked with technical team at Conde Nast (New York, NY) to mesh brand priorities with corporate mandates and efforts.

 ## Telltale Games